 Application Deadline: Saturday, March 1, 2014

-The UCLA Brain Research Institute (BRI) sponsors a summer undergraduate research experience (BRI-SURE) pathway program for students participating in the Minority Access to Research Careers (MARC) and other honors research programs whose goal is to increase diversity.
+The UCLA Brain Research Institute (BRI) sponsors a summer undergraduate research experience (BRI-SURE) for students participating in the Minority Access to Research Careers (MARC) and other honors research programs whose goal is to increase diversity.
 This program solicits applications from students from universities and colleges across the nation.
 BRI-SURE Pathway is an 8 - 10 week intensive summer research-training program for exceptional students interested in pursuing research careers in Neuroscience or Physiology.
 The program is designed to provide a rigorous, in-depth research experience to prepare participants for top-quality Ph.D. and M.D./Ph.D. graduate programs.
 The BRI-SURE residential program offers a summer stipend.
 The BRI-SURE non-residential program does not offer a summer stipend.